alannewcomer/qldb-s3-batch-load/README.md

 ![default](IMAGES/img_4.png)

 In the **Sample Data Configuration** section, use good judgement here and don't create data that can not be processed.
-For example, a 1,000 row file will be processed, a 10,000 row file might get processed, a 100,000 will not get proccessed.
+For example, a 1,000 row file will be processed, a 10,000 row file might get processed, a 100,000 will not get processed.
 QLDB has limits like all other AWS services.

 The theme for the sample data is based on DMV data.

 **Create Sample Data**, set to true or false.
-If false, leave all other paramaters as default.
+If false, leave all other parameters as default.

 **Single Table Design**, set to true if the DMV sample data is combined and loaded to a single QLDB table.
 Setting false, will create four tables similar to the QLDB documentation examples.
-A one table design will create documents that average 950 bytes, a four table design will create documetns that average 350 bytes.
+A one table design will create documents that average 950 bytes, a four table design will create documents that average 350 bytes.

-**Total s3 File Count**, will create n number of samle data files in s3.
+**Total s3 File Count**, will create n number of sample data files in s3.

 **Rows Per s3 File** sets the number of rows to create per s3 file.
 Each row will be a document in QLDB.